jahid-razan/Dashboards/README.md

 #### 8. [CM Calcuation](https://dub01.online.tableau.com/#/site/hblonlinesite/views/CM_Calculation_including_Amazon/Cost_Dashboard?:iid=1) Dashboard.

-The sql code can be found [here](https://github.com/jahidrazan/Codes/blob/main/CM_calculation.sql).
+The sql code can be found [here] (https://github.com/jahidrazan/Codes/blob/main/CM_calculation.sql).
 The sql code used in the query editor in tableau.

 # 2. Conceptual ERD
 The Conceptual ERD is a good starting point to understand the relationship between products table and other associated information related to products: